revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 <details><summary><b> Explanation</b></summary>

->method overriding can be  done by the derived class method msg() to the parent class method msg() when it throws a unchecked exception i.e ArithmeticException in exception handling.
+>Method overriding can be  done by the derived class method msg() to the parent class method msg() when it throws a unchecked exception i.e ArithmeticException in exception handling.

 </details>
 </details>